Impossible Mission II

 Impossible Mission II is a video game developed by Novotrade and published by Epyx in 1988.
-It was released for the Commodore 64, ZX Spectrum, Amstrad CPC, Enterprise 128, Nintendo Entertainment System, DOS, Atari ST, Apple II with at least 128K, Apple IIGS, and Amiga.
+It was released for the Commodore 64, ZX Spectrum, Amstrad CPC, Enterprise 128, Nintendo Entertainment System, MS-DOS, Atari ST, Apple II with at least 128K, Apple IIGS, and Amiga.

-Impossible Mission II is a direct sequel to Epyx's 1984 game Impossible Mission.
-The game follows directly from the same plot, with Elvin Atombender seeking revenge, and the player having to stop him.
+Impossible Mission II is a direct sequel to Epyx's 1984 Impossible Mission.
+It follows directly from the same plot, with Elvin Atombender seeking revenge and the player having to stop him.
 The overall game structure and basic gameplay is mostly similar, but there are a few differences and new features.

 Gameplay

 The game takes place in Elvin's fortress, which consists of nine towers.
 Each of the eight outer towers has a specific theme, such as computers, automobiles, furniture and so on.
 Each tower consists of several rooms connected by two vertical corridors with elevators and two horizontal corridors leading to other towers.
-The corridors leading between different towers are locked, and can only be unlocked by figuring out a numerical puzzle.
+The corridors leading between different towers are locked, and they can only be unlocked by figuring out a numerical puzzle.

 Each tower contains the numbers zero through nine in three different colors.
 The computer interface allows the player to try various number combinations to see if they are correct.

 The elevator to the central tower is unlocked by finding a password, which is encoded in a piece of music.
 Each of the eight outer towers has a musical piece locked inside a safe.
 The final password consists of six distinct musical pieces.
 Two of the pieces in the towers are duplicates.
 The player must rewind the tape so that the next musical piece records over the duplicate, erasing it.

 The main addition over the previous game is the addition of new types of enemy robots and devices for the player to use.
 Whereas the original game only included security bots and a special flying ball robot, Impossible Mission II has the following types of robots: